Group of climbers on a glacier in the Écrins, with majestic peaks in the background.

 What you will experience

-Between glaciers, rock faces and unspoilt valleys, discover mountaineering in the Écrins: a wild and little-visited massif.
+Between glaciers, rock faces and unspoilt valleys, discover mountaineering in the Écrins: a wild and little-visited massif, ideal for a first mountain experience.

-In five days, you'll learn the basics of valley climbing before making your first glacier ascent to 3,730 m: a complete introduction where each day prepares you for the next, all the way to Roche Faurio, your final goal.
+In 5 days, learn the basics of valley climbing before making your first ascent of a glacier: a complete introduction where each day prepares you for the next, right up to the Roche Faurio, your goal at the end of your stay.

 Climb two iconic peaks over 3,000m: the Col du Sélé (3,300m) and the Roche Faurio (3,730m), your first real glacier conquests.